Danish Kringle Recipe

 Make the Filling

-When you’re ready to bake the kringle, you can put the filing together.
-Here we just a simple combination of pecans, butter, and brown sugar.
+When you’re ready to bake this kringle recipe, you can put the filing together.
+Here we use just a simple combination of pecans, butter, and brown sugar.

 Put it all Together

-To assemble this pastry, you’re going to roll out the dough and fill it.
+To assemble the kringle, you’re going to roll out the dough and fill it.
 Do this with the following steps: